-Open Jewish Homes revolves on the one hand from the desire of the Jewish Historical Museum to make the Digital Monument to the Jewish Community in the Netherlands visible offline as well, and on the other hand from the initiative of present residents of ‘Jewish houses’ to commemorate the history of their house.
+Open Jewish Homes revolves on the one hand from the desire of the Jewish Cultural Quarter to make the Digital Monument to the Jewish Community in the Netherlands visible offline as well, and on the other hand from the initiative of present residents of ‘Jewish houses’ to commemorate the history of their house.

 2011: Poster campaign in Amsterdam